sashakayukov23/Predictive-Tool-Machine-Learning/README.md

 - **Author:** _Aleksandr Kaiukov_

 ## About the Project
 This part of the project supports MKB Werkplaats in improving the success rate of SME-education collaborations, called definitive matches.
 By analysing past challenge data, a machine learning model (LogReg) was trained to estimate the likelihood of a successful match based on inputs (e.g., challenge type, institution, and company size).
 The deliverables include a working prediction tool, which can be used via a local web app or directly in a Jupyter/Colab Notebook.

+*_SME = Small and Medium-sized Enterprise._

 ## Contents
 1. **Predictor.ipynb**